amrancz/notes/content/Reading notes/Inspired by Marty Cagan.md

 **- The goal is to achieve product/market fit: build the smallest possible product to meet the needs of a specific market.**

 ### Product teams
-- Strong product teams aim to solve problems, not simply build what they're asked.
-They're given objectives and it's up to them to reach them.
+- Strong [[Product teams have to solve problems, not just deliver features]] They're given objectives and it's up to them to reach them.
 The team is responsible for the outcome.
+This is what the term "empowered teams" means.
-- The whole product team needs to understand the customer needs and business objectives.
+- [[Product teams need context in order to best solve problems for the business autonomously]].
+Context means customer needs and business objectives.
 - Three key roles of product teams are: product managers, product designers and engineers.
 "The holy trio".

 #### Product manager
-- [[Product manager's job is to decide what to build next]] and deliver it to customers.
+- [[Product manager's job is to decide what to build next]] and make sure the team delivers it to customers.
-- [[Product managers have to have deep knowledge of customers]]], but also data, business and market/industry
+- [[Product managers have to have deep knowledge of customers]], but also data, business and market/industry.

 #### Product designer
 - Product designer is measured on the success of the product.
 Not on the output of their work.
 Pixels in Figma don't matter, business results do.